My home studio is comprised of a Live room, vocal booth, and dedicated control room - with enough space to record a 4 or 5 piece ensemble.

-In my home studio I have a nice arsenal of microphones (the Michael Joly modified Octava mk.012 stereo pair is among my favorite) that I run through ART Pro, and MOTU pre-amps.
-I have self-built portable baffles/GOBOs for isolating recordings as we do in most commercial studios.
-Arguably the best part is that my rig is completely portable, so I also offer on-location recordings if you prefer that I bring my studio to your's!
+I utilize a trusty and simple arsenal of microphones (the Michael Joly modified Octava mk.012 stereo pair is among my favorite) that I run through ART Pro, and MOTU pre-amps.
+I have self-built portable baffles/GOBOs for further isolating recordings, as we do in most commercial studios!

 Demos: ideal for songwriters looking to document ideas at promotable quality.